MihaiHMO/VSDhdp/README.md

 The OpenLane/OpenRoad TritonRoute is using Maze Routing with algos like Lee's Algorithm - the goal is to find :
 	- the shortest path from a _source_ connection to a _target_ connection.
 	- lest number of routing bends

+Check the design to make sure that it can be routed:
+- If ports are obstructed
+- If all pins are on the routing grid
+- If cells are out of bounds

 The routing is done in 2 steps:
-+ Global routing wich is like a guideline (FastRoute)
++ Global routing wich is like a guideline (FastRoute) - just plans the routing path .
+  	- Can cause DRC violations that will be solved during detailed routing
 + Detailed Routing which will generate the wiring (TritonRoute)
 	- honor the preprocessed route guide (from fast-route)
 	- assume route guide satisfy inter-guide connectivity